mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 MASQUE proposal over HTTP/3.

 ## Definitions

-  * UDP Flow: A sequence of UDP packets sharing a 5-tuple.

-  * ECN: Explicit Congestion Notification {{RFC3168}}.

-  * DSCP: Differentiated Service Code Point {{RFC2474}}.

   * Proxy: This document uses proxy as synonym for the MASQUE Server or an HTTP proxy, depending on context.

-  * Client: The endpoint initiating a MASQUE tunnel and UDP/IP relaying with the proxy.
+  * Client: The endpoint initiating a MASQUE tunnel and IP relaying with the proxy.

-  * Target: A remote endpoint the client wishes to establish bi-directional communication with.
+  * Target host: A remote endpoint the client wishes to establish bi-directional communication with via tunnelling over the proxy.

-  * UDP proxying: A proxy forwarding data to a target over an UDP "connection".
-Data is decapsulate at the proxy and amended by a UDP and IP header before forwarding to the target.
-Datagram boundaries need to be preserved or signalled between the client and proxy.

   * IP proxying: A proxy forwarding data to a target over an IP "connection".
 Data is decapsulate at the proxy and amended by a IP header